 Day 4: Horombo Hut, 3720 metres, to Kibo Hut, 4700 metres

 Day 4 starts in the moorland and ends up in the alpine desert.
-There is a 10km walk for about 8 hours that gets you to the base camp for the final ascent.
+There is a 10 km walk for about 8 hours that gets you to the base camp for the final ascent.
 Once you pass the last water point or stream at 4,130 metres, there is not a single stream beyond that and not much life exists at this level.
 The winds were strong and fatigue began creeping up.
-We got to camp at 5pm.
-For the first time my body reacted to altitude and I began throwing up.
-After an early dinner at 6pm, we had a safety brief for the summit night.
+We got to camp at 5 pm.
+For the first time, my body reacted to altitude and I began throwing up.
+After an early dinner at 6 pm, we had a safety brief for the summit night.
 At this point, one of my fellow trekkers had to turn back due to bad health.
 She was attempting Kilimanjaro for the 3rd time but her unbreakable spirit was such an inspiration.

 Day 5: Kibo Hut, 4720 metres, to Uhuru Peak, 5895 metres

-Summit night kicked off at 10.30pm.
+Summit night kicked off at 10.30 pm.
 I got into my summit gear and had a meal before commencing the hike at 12 am.
 After hours of hiking in pitch darkness, the sun came up at 6:15 am.
 Staying alive and moving closer to the peak becomes everything.
 We kept pushing to get to the first peak called Gilman’s.
 This was the toughest phase of the climb.
 You can see the peak but you feel like you aren’t getting there yet.
-We finally got to Gilman’s at 9.30am , which is 5,700 metres.
+We finally got to Gilman’s at 9.30am, which is 5,700 metres.
 We took a break before pushing towards the second peak point, Stella, at 5,650 metres.
-From this point, I could spot Uhuru peak as well as some glaciers.
+From this point, I could spot Uhuru Peak as well as some glaciers.

 Spotting that summit sign board must have been the happiest thing to happen to me.
 For a second I forgot the fatigue.
 Standing at the top, 5,895 metres above sea level, and soaking in the beauty of the summit brought some sense of admiration to myself.
 I did this!
 After some quick pictures, we had to start heading back down to Horombo Hut (3,720 metres) due to the altitude.
 While trekking down the fatigue and headaches begin to wear off.
 Sharing experiences about our summit night kept us going and energized.
-We checked into camp at 7pm.
+We checked into the camp at 7 pm.
 This was so far the hardest day of my life.

 Day 6: Horombo Hut to Marangu Gate